Nearsightedness - Myopia Control in Vaughan and Scarborough, ON

 Preferred Treatment Options for Myopia Management Near You

 Rest assured, there are at least three scientifically evidenced ways to help your child who is struggling to see more clearly.
-These are written without an order of preference or efficacy, and all are available in our family-friendly office:
+These are written without an order of preference or efficacy, and all are available in our family-friendly offices:

 Take Control of Myopia Today

 The myopia epidemic is on the rise.
 More children are becoming nearsighted at younger ages.
 By the year 2050, it is estimated that 50% of the world will be myopic based on current trends.
 Luckily, we have more access to useful information and research than ever.
 Parents are no longer stuck with just giving their children stronger eyeglasses each year.
-Take action now to know more about Vaughan myopia control and protect your child’s vision health.
+Take action now to know more about Vaughan and Scarborough myopia control and protect your child’s vision health.

 1. Holden BA, Fricke TR, Wilson DA, Jong M, Naidoo KS, Sankaridurg P, Wong TY, Naduvilath TJ, Resnikoff S, Global Prevalence of Myopia and High Myopia and Temporal Trends from 2000 through 2050, Ophthalmology, May 2016 Volume 123, Issue 5, Pages 1036-1042.